sylvainpolletvillard/pwa-workshop/3-precaching/README.md

 Service worker APIs rely heavily on promises.
 Let's take a quick look on how they work.

+_You can try the code in this section using node or an online editor such as (repl.it[https://repl.it/languages/nodejs]_

 Promises provide a way to transform an asynchronous function to an object which allows us to react when the function completes.
 The ES2015 allows to create promises using this constructor: